0xhanif/0xhanif/README.md

 ## // About me

 - I am still studying for my degree in Computer Science
-- Interested in learning about Cyber Security, Programming, Cloud and Networking
+- Interested in learning about Cybersecurity, Programming, Cloud and Networking
-- In my free time, I enjoy reading articles and learning new technology
-- I like to write articles on various technology-related topics, which can found on [Blog](https://0xhanif.github.io/)

 ## // Quote of the day